LongDwarf/QA-CV/README.md

 • Multitasking

 ______________________________________________
-So far I was doing some side projects and you can find them below:
+So far, I've been doing some side projects, and you can find them below:

 MySQL - https://github.com/LongDwarf/QA-CV/branches